Vancouver BC Fishing Report

 Here are some of the latest news and upcoming events in the Lower Mainland and Fraser Valley!

 Capilano River is low and clear.
-Between now and April, anglers can look forward to connect with the odd winter steelhead, but overall fishing is slow.
+Fishing is slow as expected.
+Beside the odd winter steelhead which you may encounter, you can't expect much from this system right now.
 Please note that ALL steelhead (both hatchery marked and wild) have to be released with care in the Capilano River.
 Be sure to identify your fish correctly in the water.
 This is a vulnerable stock and your action will decide its future.
+This system has an early run of coho salmon which usually appears in the river in late April but peak season is usually around mid to late June.

 Fred's Custom Tackle is your go-to store for the Chilliwack River fishery.
 Currently there are two locations, the original one by the Vedder Crossing in Chilliwack while a second new store in Abbotsford.
 Be sure to sign up for their annual winter steelhead fishing derby.